rikvdkleij/intellij-haskell/README.md

 - Code completion by looking to import declarations;
 - Simple form of code formatting;
 - Inspection by HLint (in next release);
-- Create quickfixes for HLint suggestions (in next release);
+- Quickfixes for HLint suggestions (in next release);

 A lot of features are with the help of ghc-mod(i)!!